 Brain Flakes are another STEM or makerspace tool for indoor recess game ideas.
 These interconnecting discs are incredible for making imaginative creations.
 Share the booklet of ideas with your students with ideas like swords, trees, and vehicles.
 Just think of all the amazing things your students can make during indoor recess with Brain Flakes!

 Create your own EPIC music playlist for your own indoor recess dance party.
 This is one of my favorite ideas for indoor recess because it gets kids moving!
 You don't have to have a projector or SMART board set up to watch videos.
 Simply log into Amazon Music, YouTube Music, or Spotify, and get moving!

 Don't worry about previewing songs if you stay on kid-friendly channels like Kidz Bop or Disney Favorites!

-Finally, some indoor recess activities perfect for your class are virtual field trips!
+Finally, virtual field trips are indoor recess activities that are perfect for your class!
 These online field trips allow your students to explore places throughout the country (and the world) without leaving the classroom.
 What great resources for a rainy or snowy day!

 During the last several months, many places have started offering virtual tours.
-From Disney World to the Georgia Aquarium and even the Amazon rainforest, the world is ready for your learners to explore during indoor recess activities.
+From Disney World to the Georgia Aquarium, and even the Amazon rainforest, the world is ready for your learners to explore as one of your indoor recess activities.